80+ Customer Service Statistics You Need to Know in 2025

 When that connection is missing, the costs mount quickly.
 Replacing just one agent costs $10,000 (22) and that's before accounting for lost productivity and customer satisfaction.
 Adopting strategies that engage and retain superb talent should be at the heart of your business decisions moving forward.

-The trends we're seeing in customer service show a clear message: successful customer service in 2025 will require balancing Gen AI innovation with human-centered leadership.
+The trends we're seeing in customer service show a clear message: successful customer service in 2025 will require balancing Gen AI innovation with human-centered leadership (see our article on the latest generative AI statistics).

 We've analyzed the latest customer service statistics data for 2025 to help you find this balance.